 How ArianeGroup improves simulation credibility with EikoTwin and DIC

 Simulation credibility is a key aspect of the Virtual Testing concept.
 As the European leader in space launchers, Ariane Group participates with EikoSim in multiple Research and Development projects, including a RAPID R&D project (“MUTATION”) funded by the Direction Générale de l’Armement.
-This project aims at developing an industrial platform for test-simulation dialogue to meet the challenges of faster and safer development by an improvement of modelling credibility.

 The Galileo dispenser project

-Within this R&D project, one of the key use cases was the qualification test of the Galileo Dispenser in the Ariane 6 version.
-A dispenser is a system placed under the launcher fairing which is designed to release one or several satellites during the launcher mission and to put them into orbit.
-The test is performed on a flight model which means that only qualification load cases are applied to the structure, but without ever reaching failure.
+A dispenser is a system placed under the launcher fairing, which is designed to release one or several satellites during the launcher mission and to put them into orbit.

 Digital continuity as a path to simulation credibility

-The MUTATION project was the occasion to integrate Digital Image Correlation (DIC) in the data fusion approach to evaluate its benefits for simulation users in a large structural test context.
-Overall, the dispenser test was the first end-to-end one, that involved every tool that was developed within the project.
+The MUTATION project was the occasion to integrate Digital Image Correlation (DIC) in the data fusion approach to evaluate its benefits for structural simulation in a large structural test context.

 DIC setup